w3f/polkadot-wiki/docs/learn/learn-proxies-pure.md

 ![multisig with pure](../assets/multisig-with-pure.png)

 Compared to [Scenario Two](#scenario-two-multisig-made-of-pure-proxies), signatories do not need to create pure proxies here.
-It is a more practical solution; the number of signatories and threshold can be changed, but the multisig address will also change.
-In Scenario Two, if signatories change, the address of the multisig stays the same.
-However, changing the number of signatories and threshold will require the creation of a new multisig.
+Multisig controlling a Pure Proxy is a more practical solution, where the signatories, number of signatories and/or the threshold can be changed, which changes the multisig address but does not impact the pure proxy address.
+In Scenario Two, if signatories behind the pure proxies change, the address of the multisig stays the same.
+However, changing the number of signatories and threshold would not be possible.

 ## Proxy calls